+CSS is used to control the design, format, and layout of a page or website.
 CSS files are lists of rules (called "definitions") that instruct a user's browser how to display various page elements.
-If you want all the text on your page to be purple, for instance, you can create a CSS rule that tells each site user's browser to do just that.
+For example, if you want all the text on your page to be purple, then you can create one or more CSS rules that tells the web browser to do so.

 Creating and editing themes